Key Takeaways

 Q: When is the best time to observe Mars in 2026?

-Q: Can I see Mars's polar ice caps?
+Q: Can I see Mars's polar ice caps in 2026?

-Q: What color is Mars and why?
+Q: What colour is Mars and why?

 Q: Will Mars be visible all year in 2026?